sa1ntslovur/freshify/docs/docs/guides/training-guide.md

 ## Information
 {: .text-yellow-300 }

-* This guide is designed to help **Store Supervisors and above** conduct effective training for new trainees.
+* This guide is designed to help **Assistant Store Managers and above** conduct effective training for new trainees.
 * **Instructions for Trainers** are written in regular text.
 * **Direct Speech** to be used with trainees is marked in *italics*.